 A service course designed to permit the offerings of topics of current interest.
 May also be used for individual study in which a minimum of thirty (30) clock hours of directed study is required for each semester hour of credit.
 Advanced reading, testing, and projects involving research are included.
+Permission of instructor required.

-PSYC 5251 Ethical Issues in Professional Psychology
+PSYC 5310 Ethical and Professional Issues in Psychology and Counseling